professorkalim/stats22-23/Lab 3 Wrangling and Ggplot.md

 Histograms are a way of showing the distribution of the outcomes from a random experiment (like rolling a die).
 It's also useful in representing numerical data like movie ratings.
 Run the code below and investigate the graphs that are generated.
 If you get an error, read the error message carefully and try to troubleshoot before asking for help. *(Example: Could not find function "ggplot" means that you forgot to run the line of code above to load the package)*

-**Task 1:** Run the code for each histogram, analyze the graph and then do your best to write a description of what you think the graph is saying about the data.
+**Task:** Run the code for each histogram, analyze the graph and then do your best to write a description of what you think the graph is saying about the data.
 The description of Histogram 1 is already done for you.

 ```r
 #Histogram 1